zeon-studio/nextplate/src/content/corrugated-boxes/_index.md

 sustainability_title_2: "Energy Efficient - Lower GHG emissions"
 sustainability_content_2: "PET and HDPE recycled containers can be processed through mechanical recycling back to plastic resin pellets called recycled content or PCR."

+sustainability_title_3: "PET Packaging"
+sustainability_quote_3: "“PET is efficent, light, recycable, with unmatched scope
+                      for recycled content.
+A sustainable package must first serve its essential function: to protect its content, delivering it safely with all its taste, thereby form and other features intact, thereby eliminating waste through product damage and spoilage.
+PET does all and more. - NAPCOR”"
+sustainability_content_3: "PET is the most recycled plastic in the world, with more
+                    than 1.5 billion pounds of used PET bottles and containers recovered in the U.S. each year alone."
+sustainability_author_3: "PETRA"
+sustainability_author_occupation_3: "PET Resin Association"

 page_header_image: "/images/plastic-bottles-3.jpg"